State of Idaho

 Sterilization petitions are confidential under this process, which the Legislature enacted in 2003.
-However, I.C.
-39-3913 requires the Administrative Director of the Courts to publish certain general statistics about the process for each calendar year.
-This report provides that data for petitions filed since 2003.
-For years not displayed in this report, no sterilization petitions were filed.
+However, I.C. section 39-3913 requires the Administrative Director of Courts to publish certain general statistics for each calendar year.
+This report provides that data for petitions filed in 2021.

 Judicial Consent Abortion Petitions

-Idaho law requires (with limited exception) either parental consent or a judge’s authorization for a minor to receive an abortion.
+Idaho law contains a requirement that a minor receive either parental consent or a judge’s authorization in order to have an abortion.
 Enacted in 2007, Idaho Code 18-609A specifies the process for judicial consent, including a tightly defined timeline for hearings.
 To authorize an abortion, the judge must determine by clear and convincing evidence that the pregnant minor is mature and capable of giving informed consent or that the performance of an abortion would be in the minor’s best interests.

 Petitions for judicial consent for an abortion are confidential.
-However, I.C.
-18-609F requires the Administrative Director of the Courts to publish certain general statistics about the process for each calendar year.
-The links below provide the data required by the statute for the 2020 calendar year, the most recent when this report was compiled.
+However, I.C. section 18-609F requires the Administrative Director of Courts to publish certain general statistics about the process for each calendar year.
+This report provides general data for petitions filed in 2021, the most recent full calendar year available.